 Administrators use three models to manage their network traffic: integrative services (IntServ), differentiated services (DiffServ) and the least common; Best Effort model.

-Arguably the most commonly used QoS model, DiffServ works by assigning value to each data traffic type.
+Arguably the most commonly used QoS model, DiffServ, works by assigning value to each traffic type.
 Administrators set a DSCP (differentiated services code point) value ranging from zero to 63 for each traffic type to classify it according to priority and group traffic according to traffic classes (TCs).
-These values can be allocated in relevant headers and data with a weighty DSCP value will take precedence over other sets of data and therefore reach their intended destination without delay or disruption.
+These values can be allocated in relevant headers.
+Data with a weighty DSCP value will take precedence over other data sets and reach their intended destination without delay or disruption.

 Best Effort is a less commonly used model and is the most simplistic by far.
 This model doesn’t use QoS prioritisation and means that all packets are valued equally, receiving the same priority over the network.
 Best Effort is mostly used as a default model whereby networks have not yet configured any QoS policies.

 QoS uses a set of mechanisms to optimise traffic flow better and fulfil QoS policy requirements in terms of service class.
 DiffServ and IntServ models use these QoS mechanisms, many of which function in sync to support prioritisation and reduce congestion on the network.

 - Classification and marking functions examine the specific type of data within each data packet and classify each type.
 For example, one packet might contain VoIP data; one might be audio over IP (AoIP).
 Once classified, the data is marked according to its priority level and its treatment when traversing the network and upon reception at the destination access point, usually the router.